NickM-27/NickM-27/README.md

 <br/>

 [Frigate](https://github.com/blakeblackshear/frigate) is an AI Network Video Recorder deployed via docker and written in Python.
 I am an active contributor and have really enjoyed working on this project.
-I also contribute to the[Frigate-HomeAssistant Integration](https://github.com/blakeblackshear/frigate-hass-integration).
+I also contribute to the [Frigate-HomeAssistant Integration](https://github.com/blakeblackshear/frigate-hass-integration).

 <br/>
 <br/>